pgtipping/Synthalyst/memory-bank/progress.md

 - Complete enhancements for the JD Developer API
 - Consider adding tests for remaining API endpoints
 - Update documentation to reflect the current state of the project

+# Project Progress (2024-03-02)

+## What Works (2024-03-02)

+- **Vercel Deployment**: The application is now successfully building and deploying on Vercel after fixing:
+  - Toast implementation in the 2do page (updated to use the toast migration utility)
+  - Duplicate keyframes in tailwind.config.ts (removed duplicate 'accordion-down' and 'accordion-up' definitions)
+- **Shadcn UI Upgrade**: Successfully completed the upgrade of all shadcn UI components:
+  - Updated the Toaster component to use sonner directly
+  - Fixed toast implementation across the application
+  - Added 16 new components: accordion, aspect-ratio, avatar, hover-card, menubar, navigation-menu, pagination, progress, radio-group, resizable, separator, sheet, skeleton, slider, table, tooltip
+  - All components are properly integrated and functioning
+- **Environment Variables**: Properly configured for both development and production environments
+  - Added fallback for GROQ_API_KEY to prevent build failures
+  - Improved error handling for API routes that depend on environment variables